fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Test-ServiceFabricService.md

 ```

 ## DESCRIPTION
-The **Test-ServiceFabricService** cmdlet validates the availability and health of all Service Fabric services within an application.
+The **Test-ServiceFabricService** cmdlet validates the availability and health of the specified Service Fabric service.
-This cmdlet verifies that the services are at the target replica set size and that the services are healthy.
+This cmdlet verifies that the service is at the target replica set size and that the service is healthy.
-This cmdlet also validates that there are no InBuild replicas.
+This cmdlet also validates that all replicas belonging to the service are ready and not in an transitional state like InBuild ([ServiceReplicaStatus](https://docs.microsoft.com/en-us/dotnet/api/system.fabric.query.servicereplicastatus)).
 Use this cmdlet to verify that your service is stable after inducing any fault into the system.

 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.